 “We made up, just so you know.”

 There was a noise from the gun deck below.
 The starboard watch, trying to sleep until morning.
 We were in the idler’s quarters, on what they called the upper deck, even though it was also lined with cannon, just above the gun deck and just below the quarterdeck.
-Just outside our door was a rectangular open section of upper deck in the middle of the ship, with the weather deck before and aft connected by gangplanks on either side, like balconies.
+Outside our door was a rectangular open section of upper deck in the middle of the ship, with the weather deck before and aft connected by gangplanks on either side, like balconies.
 I was learning the lingo.

 Only, I hadn’t learned the word for that open space, so I just thought of it as the well.